How practical is solar power for various devices? Assume that on ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 How practical is solar power for various devices?
 Assume that on a sunny day, sunlight has an intensity of 1000 W/m² at the surface of Earth and that a solar-cell panel can convert 20% of that sunlight into electric power.
-Calculate the area A of solar panel needed to power (c) a car that would require 120 hp. (d) In each case, would the area A be small enough to be mounted on the device itself, or in the case of (b) on the roof of a house?
+Calculate the area A of solar panel needed to power (a) a calculator that consumes 50 mW (b) a hair dryer that consumes 1875 W,

 Verified Solution